 - 5.3 Explain why continuing professional development is important (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-Continuing professional development is a very important part of your role as a health and social care worker because legislation, standards and best practices are always changing based on constant research so you need to remain up to date.
+Continuing professional development is a very important part of your role as a health and social care worker because legislation, standards and best practices change regularly, so you need to remain up to date.

-In addition, there are always ways that you can improve your own practice and should be reviewing and reflecting on your work regularly as you try to strive to improve.
-Even the best workers acknowledge that there are things they could do better.
+In addition, there are always ways that you can improve your own practice and you should be reviewing and reflecting on your work regularly – even the best care workers acknowledge that there are things they could do better.